graphprotocol/allocation-optimizer/docs/src/usage.md

 1. Download the [*allocationopt* script](https://raw.githubusercontent.com/graphprotocol/AllocationOpt.jl/main/scripts/allocationopt).
 For example, using `curl` or `wget`.
 Make sure you use the raw file!

-2. On MacOS, if you have already added Julia path to `usr/local/bin`, you would need to change shebang of downloaded script to `#!/usr/local/bin/julia`.
+2. On MacOS, if you have already added Julia path to `usr/local/bin`, you would need to change shebang of downloaded script to `#!/usr/local/bin/julia` or your specific customized path.

 Linux (Default)
 ```bash